 Your donation makes a difference!
 Your continued support and the belief in the mission of 3HO helps continue services that bring virtual opportunities for global connection through our website, educational tools such as online webinars and lifestyle support, and transformational events.
 Growth of our expanding global community is your legacy ̶ you can help people everywhere to be Healthy, Happy, and Holy!

 By Santokh Singh Khalsa, D. C.

-In my last post, I covered some of the recent research about the long term negative effects of animal protein on health.
 In this blog I will focus on what I have found to be the more immediate effects of animal protein on the energetic body and meditative mind.

 First, a little of my history: I was born into a medical family.
 My grandfather and my father were medical doctors.
 My mother was a nurse and both of my sisters became nurses.
 I grew up with the expectation that I would also become a medical doctor.
 But instead I dropped out of college and became a carpenter.
 As a result of having chronic headaches, I started going to a chiropractor and found it to be very beneficial.
 At that time I had no desire or intention to become a chiropractor.

 In 1974 I was introduced to Kundalini Yoga and went to my first Summer Solstice Celebration.
 I already knew that Kundalini Yoga had changed my life and at Solstice I saw a demonstration of muscle-testing by a chiropractor.
 This was a life changing moment for me.
 The elegant simplicity of being able to communicate with a person’s inner healer was so profound that I decided that this is what I wanted to do with my life.
 So I enrolled in Chiropractic College and became a wellness-oriented, muscle-testing chiropractor.